hcfaction/.github/README.md

 # ⛄ PvPLab Network

 PvPLab is a ambicious project dedicated to player vs player gamemodes.
-We are taking the lead to offer the best quality in high versions with infinite content.
+We are taking the lead to offer the best quality in old versions.

 ▪︎ **Yup**: A high version hub core with countless featured systems.
 ▪︎ **Sense**: A basic essentials plugin for commands and some tweaks.